CANDY-LINE/candy-red/src/nodes/local-node-candy-egg/README.md

 This project provides an HTTP client and a WebSocket client dedicated to CANDY EGG cloud environment.
 The use of the nodes require a CANDY EGG user account.

-These nodes are drivative works from Node-RED's httprequest node and websocket input node.
+These nodes are derivative works from Node-RED's httprequest node and websocket input node.

 # Prior to building